 4. API Leaf Zone

 This is a cost-effective shrimp safe plant fertilizer, it retails for as low as $7.
-API Leaf Zone is shrimp safe, it does not contain any trace of copper element (at least not listed in the composition).
+API Leaf Zone is shrimp safe, according to the manufacturer.

 Recommended dosing of API Leaf Zone: